1 year bareroot plant guarantee

 Common Cosmos Problems and How to Fix Them

-Cosmos are remarkably trouble-free.
-This section is deliberately short.
+Cosmos are remarkably trouble-free so this section is deliberately short.

 Slugs and snails are the main threat, but only to young plants.
 Protect your plugs from the day you plant them.
-Once the stems are established and slightly woody — three or four weeks after planting — slug damage drops away sharply.
+Once the stems are established and slightly woody, three or four weeks after planting, slug damage drops away sharply.
 If you find overnight damage on newly planted Cosmos, act immediately: slug pellets, beer traps, copper barriers, or torchlit evening patrols.
+Christopher Lloyd, one of the great gardeners, used his toenail clippings.

 All leaf, no flowers is almost always caused by soil that's too rich or by feeding a border-planted Cosmos.
-The solution is to stop feeding and wait.
+Stop feeding and wait.
 The plant will eventually flower once it's used up the excess nitrogen.
 Next year, plant into unimproved soil and don't feed.
-This is the most common Cosmos problem and it has the simplest fix.

-Powdery mildew — a white, dusty coating on the leaves — typically appears in late summer, especially in humid conditions with poor air circulation.
-It's rarely serious enough to affect flowering significantly.
+Powdery mildew.
+This is a white, dusty coating on the leaves that typically appears in late summer.
+It loves humid conditions with poor air circulation but is rarely serious enough to affect flowering significantly.
 Good spacing, watering at the base rather than overhead, and decent airflow all help prevent it.
 If it does appear, remove the worst-affected leaves.
-In severe cases, cut the whole plant back by a third — it will rally and produce fresh, clean growth that flowers until the frost.
-Mildew-affected Cosmos foliage is safe to compost at home, according to the RHS — common foliar fungi break down fully during decomposition.
-Please note this does not apply to foliage and prunings from plants like roses, apples, pears, and quince, where fungi such as black spot and blight will overwinter very happily in a compost heap.
+In severe cases, cut the whole plant back by a third; it will rally and produce fresh, clean growth that flowers until the frost.
+Mildew-affected Cosmos foliage is safe to compost at home; according to the RHS common foliar fungi break down fully during decomposition.
+This does not apply to foliage from plants like roses, apples, and quince, where diseases like black spot and blight overwinter happily in a compost heap.

 Aphids occasionally appear on growing tips.
 Squash them by hand, spray them off with a jet of water, or use a soft soap spray.
-They're rarely a serious problem for Cosmos.
+Wait for the ladybirds.
+They're rarely a serious problem.

-What Should I Do with Cosmos at the End of the Season?
+What to Do with Cosmos at the End of the Season

 Cosmos are annuals.
-The first hard frost — the kind that blackens the foliage — marks the end of the season.
-In a mild autumn, this might not come until late October or even November.
+The first hard frost, the one that blackens the foliage, will kill them.
+In a mild autumn, this might not come until late October or even November, especially in the south and in sheltered urban gardens.

 Clearing up: Pull up the entire plant, roots and all.
-Unlike sweet peas — which are legumes and fix nitrogen into the soil via their roots — Cosmos roots have no special value.
+Unlike sweet peas — which fix nitrogen in their roots, Cosmos roots have no special value.
 The whole plant goes on the compost heap.

 March – April

 Order your Cosmos plug plants from Ashridge.
-Choose your planting position — sunny, well-drained, unamended soil, weed-free.
-Prepare containers if you're growing in pots: clean pots, fresh compost, drainage checked.
+Choose your planting position: sunny, well-drained, unamended soil, weed-free.
+Prepare containers if you're growing in pots: clean pots, John Innes No. 3 mixed with multipurpose compost, drainage checked.
+If you're growing from seed, sow indoors on a warm windowsill in late March or April, but our plugs are easier and give you a head start.

 May

 Receive and unpack your plugs.
-Your Cosmos will arrive hardened off.
-We keep an eye on the long-range weather forecast and try to deliver when there's no longer a risk of frost.
-That is mid to late May in most of the UK.
-So you should be able to plant them out straight away.
+Your Cosmos arrive hardened off.
+We keep an eye on the long-range forecast and aim to dispatch when the frost risk has passed; mid to late May for most of the UK.
+Southern England and sheltered urban gardens can usually plant from mid-May.
+The Midlands, late May.
+Scotland and exposed or high-altitude gardens, wait until early June.
 Space 30–45cm apart in the ground, or three to ten per pot depending on size.
 Water in thoroughly.
 Protect against slugs from day one.

 June

 Pinch out the growing tips when plants reach 15–20cm tall.
-Install support canes or netting for taller varieties before the plants need them.
+Install support canes or netting for taller varieties if you forgot to do so at planting time (which is better).
 Water every few days if the weather is dry.
-Continue watching for slugs on younger plants.
+Continue slug watch on younger plants.

 July

-The first flowers appear.
-Begin your deadheading routine — cut spent blooms back to a leaf joint.
-Cut flowers for the vase.
+First flowers appear.
+Begin deadheading, cutting spent blooms back to a leaf joint.
+Start cutting for the vase.
 Do not feed Cosmos planted in borders.
-Start a fortnightly liquid feed (half-strength, high-potash) for container plants only.
+Begin a fortnightly half-strength liquid feed (high-potash) for container plants only.

 August

 Peak flowering.
 Deadhead or cut at least once a week, daily if you can manage it.
 Continue the fortnightly feed for containers.
-Watch for powdery mildew — remove affected leaves and improve airflow if it appears.
+Watch for powdery mildew and remove affected leaves and improve airflow.

 September